giuseppeporcelli/end-to-end-ml-application/README.md

 After a model has been deployed, we might want to integrate it with our own application to provide insights to our end users.

 In this workshop we will go through the steps required to build a fully-fledged machine learning application on AWS.
-We will execute an iteration of the Machine Learning process to build, train and deploy a model using Amazon SageMaker and AWS Glue, and then we will add inference capabilities to a demo application deploying a REST API with Amazon API Gateway.
+We will execute an iteration of the Machine Learning process to build, train and deploy a model using Amazon SageMaker and AWS Glue, and then we will add inference capabilities to a demo application by deploying a REST API with Amazon API Gateway.

 The final architecture will be: